The Marine and General Mutual Life Assurance Society: The formative years

-“By brilliant leadership he brought the Company through one severe and even desperate difficulty after another."

-If there were no such dramatic incidents in the story of the Marine and General, that does not imply that his leadership of the Society was any less brilliant than his leadership of the Company.
+If there were no such dramatic incidents in the story of the Marine and General, that does not imply that his leadership of the society was any less brilliant than his leadership of the company.
 The date of Sutherland's election coincided with the creation of district agencies in the large commercial centres such as Liverpool, Manchester and Leeds.
 To provide a bridgehead into this new territory, the Directors negotiated the only amalgamation in which the Society has ever participated by taking over the business of the Briton Life Association.
 For a goodwill payment of £2,500 the Society acquired £12,000 a year in new premiums.

 For Sutherland himself these twenty-five years were the culmination of an adventurous and colourful career.
 At the age of twenty the P&O had sent him out to China.
 Even though during this time there was almost constant war in this region, Sutherland still found time to organise The HongKong and Shanghai Banking Corporation and to take a daring hand in the reopening of Japan to world trade after its two centuries of self-imposed isolation.
 Recalled to London in 1866 he was made Assistant General Manager of the P&O two years later and joint Managing Director by the time he was thirty-eight.
 He proved his administrative genius by his work in preparing the company to meet the flood of competition that followed the opening of the Suez Canal.
 In 1880 he was elected Chairman of the P&O, and for the twenty-five of the thirty-four years of office he was also the Chairman of the Marine and General.
 In 1888 the number of its agents was increased by 460 to a total of 1,160 and by 1893 the premium income had been doubled.

 ‘We are certainly in a very sound position,’ said Childers at the annual meeting, ‘and to who we owe that, you all know.’